sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 history > ~/FirstDayUnix_history.txt
 ```

 Now if you need to go back to see commands you used, you have them conveniently saved!
+What commands can you use to see what is in the file you just created?

 # Review